Chief Future Officer

 At the beginning, people may differ in what they see as milestones.
 Some may say education or getting a degree is the turning point.
 For me, the real change was an opportunity because I’m someone who likes to look beyond core business and learn from other departments.
 Unfortunately, not many companies accept this, but I advise everyone to seize such opportunities because they give you knowledge and skills, and from there you start to change.
 This is what happened to me.
 Others may have different answers, but I consider the opportunity to change is to put more effort and seek more knowledge.

-What happened?
-Why did you move to Saudi Arabia and how did you move from Jordan to Saudi Arabia?
+Why did you move from Jordan to Saudi Arabia?

 Saudi Arabia is a big market with a lot of opportunities and growth.
 I started in Jordan’s domestic market and then moved.
 Saudi Arabia offers more opportunities than others.
 It is promising, and thank God I am still here because it has a future.

-How would you describe your role during this transformation phase at AlMuneef Pipes Company?
+How would you describe your role during this transformation phase at AlMunif Pipes Company?
 What challenges did you face in convincing management, and how can finance professionals effectively deal with such challenges?

-At this stage, my role was central in leading the transition from a family-owned business to a company governed by formal governance and transparency structures in preparation for entering the financial market.
-The biggest challenge wasn’t the procedures themselves but shifting the mindset—especially when it comes to sharing financial data and institutionalizing decision-making.
+At this stage, my role was central in leading the transition from a family-owned business to a company under formal governance and transparency structures in preparation for entering the financial market.
+The biggest challenge wasn’t the procedures themselves but shifting the mindset, especially when it comes to sharing financial data and institutionalizing decision-making.
 While some may find this difficult, fortunately, our management was understanding and aware of the importance of this transformation.
 Convincing leadership isn’t always easy, especially when it involves making previously confidential information public.
-That’s why financial experts must be able to clearly communicate concepts and policies in a professional way that suits the audience’s background—particularly if they lack financial expertise.
+That’s why financial experts must be able to clearly communicate concepts and policies in a professional way that suits the audience’s background, particularly if they lack financial expertise.
 Today, transparency means involving partners and investors in the information, and clear communication is the key to achieving that.

-Mr. Mohammed, you have spent many years in the industry.
-What are the challenges for the financial people?
+You have spent many years in the industry.
+What are the challenges for the people in finance?

 The industrial sector is one of the most challenging for financial people because it relies heavily on cost accounting and administrative decisions, which are complicated.
 There are challenges related to the diversity of costs and decision-making in this sector.